 Workforce Disability Equality Standard

-The Workforce Disability Equality Standard is a set of ten specific measures (metrics) that will enable NHS organisations to compare the experiences of Disabled and non-disabled staff.
+The Workforce Disability Equality Standard (WDES) is a set of ten specific measures (metrics) that will enable NHS organisations to compare the experiences of Disabled and non-disabled staff.
 This information will then be used by the Trust to develop a local action plan to enable us to demonstrate progress against the indicators of disability equality.

 The 10 metrics cover such areas as the Board, recruitment, bullying and harassment, engagement and the voices of Disabled staff which take effect from 1 April 2019 based on 2018/19 financial year data.